 It was also exactly what the public needed after the horrors of the war: a composition that was new and exciting but also familiar and accessible.
 And with its more than fifty instrumental parts and two three-part choruses, it perfectly fitted the British love for pomp and circumstance.

-Successfully launched into eternal fame
+Composing The Planets launched Gustav Holst into eternal fame

 The emerging record industry also jumped on the success of The Planets.
 Jupiter was already recorded in 1922.
 A complete recording – conducted by the composer himself – followed in 1926.
 You can listen to it here.
 For comparison: Le Sacre du printemps had to wait until 1928 and Schoenberg’s Fünf Orchesterstücke even longer.